project-poodle/poodle/design.md

   - Domain information is removed from Scheme when the Record is stored in SSTable

-- Table
+- Tablet
-  - Each Table is stored as separate directory structure under the Domain directory
+  - Each Tablet is stored as separate directory structure under the Domain directory
-  - Like LevelDB and RocksDB, Poodle Table is a leveled structure of multiple SSTables at each level.
+  - Like LevelDB and RocksDB, Poodle Tablet is a leveled structure of multiple SSTables at each level.
-  - MemTables are flushed to L0 table
+  - MemTables are flushed to L0 SSTable
-  - 10 L0 tables merges into one L1 table
+  - 10 L0 SSTables merges into one L1 SSTable
-  - 10 L1 tables merges into one L2 table
+  - 10 L1 SSTables merges into one L2 SSTable
-  - 10 L2 tables merges into one L3 table
+  - 10 L2 SSTables merges into one L3 SSTable
-  - 10 L3 tables merges into one L4 table
+  - 10 L3 SSTables merges into one L4 SSTable
   - ...
-  - Table information determines directory name of the storage files
+  - Tablet information determines directory name of the storage files
-  - Table information is stored as the header of the storage files
+  - Tablet information is stored as the header of the storage files
-  - Table information is removed from Scheme when the Record is stored in SSTable
+  - Tablet information is removed from Scheme when the Record is stored in SSTable

 - Attribute Group
-  - All Attribute Groups of the same Consensus ID, same Domain, and same Table are stored in the same groups of SSTable
+  - All Attribute Groups of the same Consensus ID, same Domain, and same Tablet are stored in the same groups of SSTable
   - Attribute Group information is stored in the Scheme field of a Record in SSTable